jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

 adding new commands.
 These are documented
 `here <http://phosphorjs.github.io/phosphor/api/commands/interfaces/commandregistry.icommandoptions.html>`__.

-Once a command has been added to the application, it can then be added to various places in the application user interface.
+After a command has been added to the application command registry you can add them to various places in the application user interface, where they will be rendered using the metadata you provided.

 Command Palette
 ~~~~~~~~~~~~~~~